-Western Civilization has had two powerful influences — the traditions of the Greeks and the Romans, and there is often conflict.
-The Greeks would refer to the god of the sea as Poseidon, where the Romans would call him Neptune.
-For the Romans, the god of wine would be Bacchus, and for the Greeks it would be Dionysus.
+Western civilization has had two powerful influences — the traditions of the Greeks and the Romans, and there is often conflict.
+The Greeks would refer to the god of the sea as Poseidon, whereas the Romans would call him Neptune.
+For the Romans, the god of wine would be Bacchus, and for the Greeks, it would be Dionysus.
 These differences carry themselves into many parts of our culture, including financial analysis.

 Wait a minute, you say.
-I know I have seen jobs posted that pay $50K, and K is meant to stand in for thousand.
+I know I have seen jobs posted that pay $50K, and K is meant to stand in for a thousand.
 And you would be correct, thanks to the Greeks.
 K comes from the Greek word kilo which means a thousand.
 The Greeks would likewise show million as M, short for Mega.
-So if we stay consistent with the Greek abbreviations, then Billion would be shown as a letter G (Giga).
-Think of your computer expressing bytes of memory as kilobyte, megabyte or gigabyte.
+So if we stay consistent with the Greek abbreviations, then billion would be shown as a letter G (Giga).
+Think of your computer expressing bytes of memory as kilobyte, megabyte, or gigabyte.
 However, when it comes to billion, we don’t really see G or MMM as the abbreviation for billion.
-We are more likely to see a headline that reads the government spent $60B on new project.
+We are more likely to see a headline that reads the government spent $60B on a new project.
 They are using B for billion.
 What can I say?
-B for Billion isn’t Greek or Roman; it is just the first letter of the word billion; so much for consistency.
+B for billion isn’t Greek or Roman; it is just the first letter of the word billion.
+So much for consistency.

 I saw a headline recently in The Daily Journal of Commerce that read the new downtown post office was to be built for $89M.
-In the world of accounting and financial analysis that reads $89 thousand dollars, but we know from context that the headline writer meant $89 Million dollars.
-We sometimes have to code switch and use context to determine what the author is telling us.
-I referenced the style guide used by the majority of journalists to see if the guide would weigh in on how to abbreviate thousand or million.
+In the world of accounting and financial analysis, that reads $89 thousand dollars, but we know from context that the headline writer meant $89 million dollars.
+We sometimes have to code-switch and use context to determine what the author is telling us.
+I referenced the 2021 Associated Press Stylebook used by the majority of journalists to see if the guide would weigh in on how to abbreviate thousand or million.
 When writing, the guide advises, to use figures only for anything less than a million, but spell out “million,” “billion,” and ‘trillion” for numbers of 1 million or greater, such as 2.4 billion.
 Furthermore, the Associated Press recommends abbreviating millions as “M” and billions as “B” in headlines.

-Agents will also commonly see us communicate M as thousands when we quote surety rates or agent commissions.
-For example, the standard Class B rate starts at $25/M for the first $100M; then $15/M for the Next $400M; Then $10/M for the next $2MM.
+Agents will also commonly see us communicate M as thousands when we quote surety bond rates or agent commissions.
+For example, the standard Class B rate starts at $25/M for the first $100M; then $15/M for the next $400M; then $10/M for the next $2MM.
 Those rates are expressed per thousand and the MM denotes millions.
 Likewise, we may quote you a single and aggregate contractor line of authority.
 That line may be expressed, for instance, as $5MM single and $15MM aggregate.
-If you are an agent or a contractor you may have seen an email from your surety underwriter that says something like “the customer should increase their bank line to $1MM”.
-You now know what years of tradition have trained us to show one million dollars this way.
+If you are an agent or a contractor, you may have seen an email from your surety underwriter that says something like, “The customer should increase their bank line to $1MM.”
+You now know that years of tradition have trained us to show one million dollars this way.

-At Old Republic Surety we seek to deliver you transparency and clarity in our communications.
+At Old Republic Surety we seek to deliver transparency and clarity in our communications.
 If you see an abbreviation that is confusing or unclear, please reach out to your local underwriter or branch for clarification, even if you are just asking for a friend.
 If you would like to learn more about Old Republic Surety and some of our services like Commercial Surety Bonds, and Contract Bonds, or just want more information, don't hesitate to contact us today.